-Home insurance can give you confidence that if your property or possessions are damaged or stolen, you won’t be left counting the cost.
+Regardless of whether you opt to buy home insurance through a direct provider or a broker like one sure insurance, it can give you confidence that if your property or possessions are damaged or stolen, you won’t be left counting the cost.
 However, unless you’re careful when it comes to home cover, you could make a whole range of mistakes.
 Here, we take a look at three common faux pas involving this form of financial protection.

 Not shopping around